 At the End

-What solution they will choose depends on their intelligence and their faculty of adaptation, their reason and intelligence (if they can find out that there is fun to be have in the game without bothering others) and their level of sociopathy, because, at the opposite of the popular belief, sociopaths are not more intelligent than the general population, quite the opposite.
+What solution they will choose depends on their intelligence and their faculty of adaptation, their reason and intelligence (if they can find out that there is fun to be have in the game without bothering others) and their level of sociopathy, because, at the opposite of the popular belief, narcissist and sociopaths are not more intelligent than the general population, quite the opposite.

 Otherwise, they wouldn’t have this urge to “prove” that they are “superior”!
 QED!
 (Scorpyo)